Are you doing a gutters project?

 Have you ever wondered where all that water goes during heavy rainstorms, or once all the snow melts at the end of winter?

 As long as your gutters and downspouts are operating properly, you will not have to worry about water pooling and leaking in areas it shouldn’t.
 But gutters and downspouts do not perform properly without regular maintenance.
-That is why it is important to learn what steps you need to take each year to clean your gutter and downspouts, to keep them working efficiently.
+That is why it is important to learn what steps you need to take each year on how to clean your gutters and downspouts, to keep them working efficiently.

 Cleaning Out Your Gutter System